midosvt/MW3OMP/README.md

 For people who want to host their server using this script; Please keep the names that are in /credits, or at least add a separate command called /scriptcredits.

 ## Help
-If you need help running this gamemode, feel free to find me in the [Ultra-Host discord server](https://discord.gg/gVwzPSn) or OpenMultiplayer discord server (https://discord.gg/samp).
+If you need help running this gamemode, feel free to find me in the [Ultra-Host discord server](https://discord.gg/gVwzPSn) or [OpenMultiplayer discord server](https://discord.gg/samp).